This post may include affiliate links; see our disclosure policy.

 How to use dried rosemary in recipes

 Fresh rosemary has a unique flavor with notes of evergreen and sage that doesn’t quite come through in the dried version.
 Dried rosemary tastes bitter on its own, but it rehydrates when you cook it.
 Avoid using it in place of fresh rosemary in places where it’s not cooked (like garnishes) or in something like focaccia bread where it’s a key flavor component.
-Dried rosemary works well when it’s cooked, like in soups, stews, sauces, pastas, and so forth.
+Dried rosemary works well when it’s cooked, like in soups, stews, sauces, and pastas.
 Here are a few ideas for how to use it:

 How to dry rosemary